Home » Drilling Problems » Lost Circulation Material In Drilling

 Lost Circulation Decision Tree

 A typical lost circulation decision tree appears overleaf.
-Decision trees are generally developed for each field and for each well interval, based on offset well data, so there is no guarantee that they will be effective if used in other fields.
+Decision trees are generally developed for each field and each well interval based on offset well data, so there is no guarantee that they will be effective if used in other fields.
 Below is an example of a lost circulation decision tree for one of the drilling mud companies.

 Lost circulation material